dystechnic/WipeNozzle/README.md

 The script adds the needed code to a Gcode file.
 I use it with a switching three color extruder.
 (THC-01)

-The script takes a file as input on the command-line but it's intended use is as a postprocessing script in Slic3r.
+The script takes a file as input on the command-line.

 This script is a work in progress and comes without any warranty whatsoever and is for my testing purposes only.